 YOU MUST MEET AND SIGN THE NEW AGENCY DISCLOSURE FORMS BEFORE STARTING TO WORK WITH A REALTOR...
 BY LAW, WHETHER YOU ARE BUYING OR SELLING A HOME, REALTORS MUST EXPLAIN THE NEW FORMS TO YOU.
 YOU WILL BE ASKED TO SIGN THE FORMS, AND CHECK OFF THAT YOU UNDERSTAND THE FORMS.
 A COPY OF THESE SIGNED FORMS WILL BE SENT TO YOU AND ALSO FILED AT EACH REALTOR'S BROKERAGE FOR AUDITING BY THE BC REAL ESTATE COUNCIL'S AUDITING OFFICERS.

-The Rules, mandated by the Office of the Superintendent of Real Estate (OSRE) are now administered by the British Columbia Financial Services Authority (BCFSA).
-These rules are constantly being amended to ensure consumers have a thorough understanding of their relationship with their REALTOR®, particularly when it comes to conflicts of interest and remuneration.
+The Rules, previously mandated by the Office of the Superintendent of Real Estate (OSRE) are now administered by the British Columbia Financial Services Authority (BCFSA).
+These rules are constantly being amended to ensure consumers are protected and have a thorough understanding of their relationship with their REALTOR®, particularly when it comes to conflicts of interest and remuneration.
 BCFSA protects the public interest in all facets of Realt Estate Trading.

 REALTORS®, consumers and conflicts of interest